MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1803.md

 ### Microsoft.Windows.Appraiser.General.TelemetryRunHealth

-A summary event indicating the parameters and result of a telemetry run.
+This event indicates the parameters and result of a telemetry (diagnostic) run.
 This allows the rest of the data sent over the course of the run to be properly contextualized and understood, which is then used to keep Windows up-to-date.

 The following fields are available: